The great Rodin once said something like:

 Chartres cathedral and town revealed!

-This tour runs like this:
+to go by train (cheaper option), this tour runs like this:

 9 AM: depart by train from Paris Montparnasse station.